 The online mattress shopping industry is so competitive that brands are willing to do pretty much anything to get you to try their bed, including offering completely free returns even after nearly four months of use.
 I guess this also shows you just how low the return rates are for online mattresses.
 WinkBed, and others, couldn’t afford to offer free shipping, trial periods, and 100% free returns if the vast majority of consumers didn’t keep their new bed.

-In the event that you do keep WinkBed, it comes with a lifetime warranty that protects against defects and problems that occur because of subpar workmanship.
+In the event that you do keep WinkBed, it comes with a lifetime warranty that protects against defects, but also stipulates which foundations are suitable for the mattress.
 There are only a few other brands, such as DreamCloud and Layla Sleep, that also offer lifetime warranties.
+Nothing screams “We stand behind our work” more than offering a full lifetime warranty.
+And while we think 10 years is just fine for a warranty, we get a lot of confidence out the lifetime warranty policy.

 This is not a cheap mattress, but it also certainly is not an expensive mattress.
 In fact, for what you’re getting, we’d consider WinkBed a really nice value.
 Sure, it’s more expensive than Leesa, but it’s also (quite a bit) more affordable than Purple 4.
-Here’s a pricing breakdown.
+Here’s a pricing breakdown before any discounts.

-Like any other mattress brand, WinkBed generally mattress deals and specials during major holidays.
-They don’t promote the sales as much as other competitors, but if you play your cards right you can save $50+ on a brand new mattress.
-In fact, we should have a coupon code on this page that will save you money on the WinkBed mattress.
+Like any other mattress brand, WinkBed generally offers deals and specials throughout the year.
+You can typically expect to receive around a $200 discount on your purchase.
+In fact, we should have a coupon code for you on the right hand side of this page that will save you money on the WinkBed mattress.

 One of the most interesting things about WinkBed is that it’s handmade in Wisconsin.
 It didn’t roll off of the assembly line in China and it’s clearly built very well.
 Here’s a video from WinkBed that discusses the manufacturing process.

-WinkBed is spring/hybrid mattress that looks like it belongs in a resort hotel.
+WinkBed is hybrid or innerspring mattress that looks like it belongs in a resort hotel.
 It looks premium, it looks expensive to make, and it looks like a bed that you’d brag to your friends about.

 WinkBed starts with 2” of support foam that provide the foundation for the entire mattress.
 On top of that are 7” pocketed coils that provide the bulk of the support.
 The reason we’re seeing so many beds use pocketed coils (individually wrapped coils) is that they are much better at reducing motion transfer than traditional innerspring units.

 In total, WinkBed measures in at around 15” tall, making it one of the thickest, burliest mattresses we’ve ever tested.
-As far as durability goes, we have zero concerns with WinkBed.
-And, just in case you’re interested, Consumer Reports gave WinkBed an “Excellent” in terms of durability.
+As far as durability goes, we have zero concerns with WinkBed, but just in case you’re interested, Consumer Reports gave WinkBed an “Excellent” in terms of durability.
+We would echo that sentiment—WinkBed is not your standard mattress online.

 While WinkBed does not have a removable, machine washable cover (like Yogabed or Novosbed) you can hand clean it with a dab of light detergent and warm water.
 It’s not the most practical thing in the world, but spot cleaning works just fine.